robocorp/rcc/docs/BUILD.md

 ## Commands

-- to see available tasks, use `rake -T`
+- to see available tasks, use `inv -l`
-- to build everything, use `rake build` command
+- to build everything, use `inv build` command
-- to run robot tests, use `rake robot` command
+- to run robot tests, use `inv robot` command
-- note, that most of rake commands are build to be used in Github Actions
+- note, that most of invoke commands are built to be used in Github Actions

 ## Where to start reading code?